 Phase 3: Turning You Over

 Now that your backside is complete, it’s time to remove loose skin on your front.
-In order to work on your tummy, you need to be turned over on the operating table.
+To work on your tummy, you need to be turned over on the operating table.

 Doctor Bernard and his staff turn you over with help from special equipment known as a Jackson table.
-The table allows you to be flipped over safely.
 Turning must be done very carefully.
 Even with the Jackson table, it takes a team of people to make sure everything goes smoothly.
-Your safety is top priority.
+Your ** is top priority.

 Once you are turned over, the operating room staff will prep and re-strap your body.